Most recently updated on January 5, 2024

 One of them is former U.S. Supreme Court Justice Sandra Day O’Connor, who was born in El Paso in 1930.

 Another is Beto O’Rourke, the former congressman who unsuccessfully ran for U.S. Senate in 2018 and for president in 2020.
-He was born and raised in El Paso.
+He was the Democratic nominee for governor in the November 2022 election but lost that election to Republican governor Greg Abbott.
+O’Rourke was born and raised in El Paso.

 Oscar-winning actor F. Murray Abraham grew up in El Paso, attending high school and college here.